What it does

 Common use cases

-- Serve MCP tools behind a reverse proxy or under a subpath using
+- Serve MCP tools behind a reverse proxy by configuring

 Setup pitfalls